Cape Spear sunrise

 Rose Island, (Sallikuluk in Inuktitut) has been used by generations of Inuit who have lived, hunted, gathered, and used the island as a meeting place.
 Part of Torngat Mountains National Park, this small island located in Saglek Bay, is also a resting place for Inuit as there are over 600 traditional Inuit rock graves.
 When you step onto the island you know you have arrived at a truly special place.

 Rugged and remote, this impressive waterfall plunges 16 m down a rocky ravine in its rush to join the Upper Salmon River.
-This is the largest waterfall in Fundy National Park and a perennial favourite destination amongst our staff.
+This is the largest waterfall in Fundy National Park and an annual favourite destination amongst our staff.

 This is one of the least used trails at Signal Hill National Historic Site, but the view at the top is spectacular.
 It offers stunning views of the city of St. John’s, the Narrows, and Quidi Vidi Lake.